 2. I sense that you are struggling.

 With love and gentleness, recount a few instances where you observed some risky behavior.
 Identifying patterns is great, and specifics are best.
-Another cautionary tale from Murchison: Be very careful of shaming and blaming.
+Another cautionary tale from Murchison: Be very careful of shaming and blaming someone who is struggling with addiction.
 Cite examples that help illustrate your concern without inducing embarrassment or guilt.

-3. Do you believe you’re struggling?
+3. Do you believe you’re struggling with addiction?
 Do you think alcohol/drugs are making your life unmanageable?

-As any interpersonal communication expert will tell us, asking questions is essential.
+As any interpersonal communication expert will tell us, asking questions is essential when speaking to someone struggling with addiction.
 Listening is too.
 The first step of Alcoholics Anonymous states, “We admitted we were powerless over alcohol—that our lives had become unmanageable.”
 We know the thought of suggesting AA right off the bat might sound daunting (although we can assure you, it’s an amazing resource and a pretty low-hanging fruit).
 So before you encourage a 12-step program, simply ask the question.

 4. I’m struggling.